Royal Air Force station: Heraldry

+A diagram of an RAF flagstaff, showing the distinguishing flag of a group captain at the masthead and the RAF Ensign at the gaff/peak.

-RAF Station badges are similar to squadron badges; the emblem is surrounded by a light blue ring containing the words "Royal Air Force Station", and the station name, surmounted by a Crown, and with the motto in a scroll underneath.
+RAF Station badges are similar to squadron badges; the emblem is surrounded by a light blue ring containing the words "Royal Air Force Station", and the station name, surmounted by the Imperial Crown, and with the motto in a scroll underneath.
 If a badge was awarded to an RAF establishment, it was described as a station due to it possessing a badge signed by a monarch stating it was called Royal Air Force Station [name].

 Socio-economic effects

-RAF bases have been noted as having an affect on the area in which they are situated; this can be positive or negative, or even just on the fabric of that area.
+RAF bases have been noted as having an effect on the area in which they are situated; this can be positive or negative, or even just on the fabric of that area.
 One of the most populous places within Scotland which is a permanent residence to English people is the Kinloss area, which of all the rural areas surveyed in Scotland in 2001 had the highest percentage of non-Scottish born residents at 47.54%.
 The location of nearby RAF Kinloss in Moray, and the adjacent RAF Lossiemouth, was said to have contributed £150 million to the local economy annually, and also supported over 5,700 local jobs.
 This also meant that the RAF households in the Moray area accounted for 7% of the total population, and 8% of its working age population.

 RAF Kinloss closed down in 2012 (as well as RAF Leuchars in Fife which closed in 2014), leaving RAF Lossiemouth as the only flying base operating in Scotland.
 The closure of Leuchars was predicted to have a similar effect on the local economy, but one writer noted that the locals campaigned to keep the RAF base, pointing out that many service personnel on leaving the RAF settle in the local area and form friendships within the area.

 In 1975, Lincolnshire County Council produced a report in response to a government white paper which recommended closing 12 RAF bases throughout the United Kingdom.
 At that time, the report stated that RAF bases in Lincolnshire were located at Binbrook, Coningsby, Cranwell, Digby, Nocton Hall, Scampton, Swinderby and Waddington.
 In total, these supported over 11,000 jobs in the region, which equated to 5% of the workforce.
 The report went on to say that:

 The RAF in Lincolnshire makes an important social and economic contribution to the quality of social life in the county, and any closure would then have serious consequences for local economies and the quality of social life in many of our communities.